knmarvel/hierarchical-data-and-you/READMD.md

 CHECK - Displays the built tree on the homepage

-3 BONUS POINTS: Add forms to create folders / "files" without using the admin panel.
+CHECK -- 3 BONUS POINTS: Add forms to create folders / "files" without using the admin panel.

-5 BONUS POINTS: Add a basic authentication system where each user has their own tree.
+TODO -- 5 BONUS POINTS: Add a basic authentication system where each user has their own tree.
 Login / logout pages / endpoints included.

 CHECK - Repo contains pyproject.toml that includes all necessary dependencies to run application